skiadas/DataWranglingCourse/syllabus.md

   ~ [for notes](https://skiadas.github.io/DataWranglingCourse/site/)

 Class times
-  ~ MWF 12:00pm-1:10pm in LYN120A
+  ~ MWF 10:40am-11:50am in LYN120A

 ## Course Description

-Data Wrangling and Management is a very broad subject, but at its heart the course aims to prepare students for the modern demands on the processing and handling of data.
-We will cover a variety of topics, for example:
+This course spans a broad variety of topics that all have one thing in common: The need to work with data.
+The course is meant as an introduction to the challenges and techniques used to process and manage information.
+The course is offered at two levels:

+- CS 229: Data Wrangling and Management
+- CS 328: Data Management and Web Services

+The majority of the content is common to both levels.
+The programming assignments differ considerably.
+Students in the 3xx course will focus on creating a web service that would *provide* data services to consumers, while students in the 2xx will focus more on obtaining and processing data from various sources.

+Some of the topics we will consider are:

 1. How is data transmitted between the requester and the provider?
 This includes questions of transmission protocols, authorization, as well as file format and structure.
 2. How is data to be stored?
-This includes the study of databases as well as distributed storage techniques like Hadoop.
+This includes the study of databases as well as distributed storage techniques and the issues solved by or caused by distributed storage.
-3. What are typical processing steps that this data undergoes?
-This would include use of Python scripts as well as web scrapers, database queries, and other tools.
-4. How do we turn that processed data into a deliverable "data product" that a client can use?
-This would include for example creating a web server and documenting the API to use.

-We will touch on all of these topics, and you will get considerable practice in these areas by implementing a data product as a culminating course project.
+3. How is data collected?
+We will discuss database queries, web scraping as well as using web services.
+4. Students in the 3xx course will also examine in more detail how to provide a "data product" clients can use, in the form of a web service and API.

 There are many important topics that are related but that we will not cover.
 For instance, there is a lot of work in data mining and machine learning, to develop algorithms for extracting information from data.
 Also the question of visualizing information is a whole topic on its own.
 These aspects all deserve their own courses.

+## Textbook

+A large part of the material will be covered in my course notes on the website, but there are many resources linked from the notes.
+We will be covering a variety of topics that no single textbook could hope to cover.
+We will therefore be using a variety of linked resources, some freely available (e.g. the Python documentation) and some not.

+I am asking all students to join the ACM (Association for Computing Machinery) instead of buying a textbook.
+The ACM delivers resources that advance computing as a science and a profession, and this includes the [ACM Learning Center](https://learning.acm.org/) which provides you access to hundreds of online books and videos related to computing.
+The annual student fee for the ACM is around \$20.
+I encourage you to continue your membership every year and to take advantage of the opportunities and resources it offers.

 ## Course Components